apav-dev/movies-answers-part-two/README.md

 was cloned from the (Yext React Site Search Starter)[https://github.com/yext/react-site-search-starter].
 Check out its README to learn more.

 ### Using this Repo
 To utilze this code, you would need to be sure to build the backend described in the guide.
-If you have copied the configuration, replace the ```apiKey``` in ```answersHeadlessConfig.ts''' with your Answers API Key.
+If you have copied the configuration, replace the ```apiKey``` in ```answersHeadlessConfig.ts``` with your Answers API Key.
 It's reccomended to store your API Key in a ```.env``` file that is added to ```.gitignore``` to avoid publishing your API Key to Github.
 NOTE: If you are using a Yext production account rather than a sandbox account, remove the ```endpoints``` field.